SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-load-balancer.md

 #### Activity Logs

 To collect activity logs, follow the instructions [here](/docs/integrations/microsoft-azure/audit).
-Do not perform this step in case you are already collecting activity logs for a subscription.
+Do not perform this step if you are already collecting activity logs for a subscription.

 :::note
-Since this source contains logs from multiple regions, make sure that you do not tag this source with the location tag.
+Since this source contains logs from multiple regions, ensure that you do not tag this source with the location tag.
 :::

 ## Installing the Azure Load Balancer app